rogenth/klipper-on-android/README.md

 You can find the instructions how to setup the Telegram Bot [here](https://github.com/rogenth/klipper-on-android/blob/main/telegram_instructions.md)

 ## Troubleshooting (ongoing section based on comments)
+- After a phone reboot you may need to grant access again to the serial pipe, through: `sudo chmod 777 /data/data/com.octo4a/files/serialpipe`.
+Make sure that Octo4a recognizes the phone.
+You may also try different drivers through the app.
 - There might be the case that when accessing Mainsail through Browser, you get an error message and no connection to moonraker: mainsail Permission denied while connecting to upstream in `klipper_logs/mainsail_error.log`.
 To fix this you must change the file `/etc/nginx/nginx.conf`, change `user www-data;` to `user android;`
 - If anyone is having network issues in the container as a non root user after a few minutes, you need to disable deep sleep/idle.
 You can do that by using this command in a shell (termux or adb doesn't matter): `dumpsys deviceidle disable`.
 You may also need this app: [Wake Lock - CPU Awake] (https://play.google.com/store/apps/details?id=com.dambara.wakelocker)
 - As per [ZerGo0](https://gist.github.com/ZerGo0) comments - The latest moonraker update seems to break a few things.
 There are some changes about the directory and file locations, but you can just sym link the new directories to the old ones using the included script: